puppetlabs/puppet-docs/source/puppet/4.1/reference/config_important_settings.markdown

 * [`environment_timeout`][environment_timeout] --- For better performance, you can set this to `unlimited` and make refreshing the Puppet master a part of your standard code deployment process.
 See [the timeout section of the Configuring Environments page][configuring_timeout] for more details.
 * [`environmentpath`][environmentpath] --- Controls where Puppet finds directory environments.
 See [the page on directory environments][environments] for details.
 * [`basemodulepath`][basemodulepath] --- A list of directories containing Puppet modules that can be used in all environments.
 [See the modulepath page][modulepath_dir] for details.
-* [`manifest`][manifest] --- The main entry point for compiling catalogs.
-This is only used if directory environments aren't enabled.
-Defaults to a single site.pp file, but can also point to a directory of manifests.
-[See the manifest page][manifest_dir] for details.
 * [`reports`][reports] --- Which report handlers to use.
 For a list of available report handlers, see [the report reference][report_reference].
 You can also [write your own report handlers][write_reports].
 Note that the report handlers might require settings of their own, like `tagmail`'s various email settings.

 ### Puppet Server-Related Settings